cheatos101/slate/source/index.md

 ## Create, Update and Delete

-> For example, a POST on annotation with the following content: {'datatype': '4096', 'start': 123456, 'user': 835, 'annotation': 'Hey guys!'} will return
+> For example, a POST on annotation with the following content: {'datatype': '4096', 'start': 123456, 'user': 835, 'annotation': 'Hey guys!'} will return the following content:

 ```json
 {